 - 5.1.4.2.2 Notify the Contractor hereunder and authorize the Contractor to make such investigations and take such action as the Contractor may deem appropriate to protect its rights hereunder whether or not such notice is given. - 5.1.5Prohibited Affiliations.
 In accordance with 42 USC §1396 u-2(d)(1), the Contractor shall not knowingly have an employment, consulting, or other agreement for the provision of items and services that are significant and material to the Contractor's obligations under this Contract with any person, or affiliate of such person, who is excluded, under federal law or regulation, from certain procurement and non-procurement activities.
 Further, no such person may have beneficial ownership of more than five percent of the Contractor's equity or be permitted to serve as a director, officer, or partner of the Contractor. - 5.1.6Disclosure Requirements.
 The Contractor must disclose to CMS and the Department information on ownership and control, business transactions, and persons convicted of crimes in accordance with 42 C.F.R.
 Part 455, Subpart B. The Contractor must obtain federally required disclosures from all Network Providers and applicants in accordance with 42 C.F.R.
 455 Subpart B and 42 C.F.R. § 1002.3, and as specified by the Department, including but not limited to obtaining such information through Provider enrollment forms and credentialing and recredentialing packages.
 The Contractor must maintain such disclosed information in a manner which can be periodically searched by the Contractor for exclusions and provided to the Department in accordance with this Contract and relevant state and federal laws and regulations.
-In addition, the Contractor must comply with all reporting and disclosure requirements of 42 USC § 1396b(m)(4)(A) if the Contractor is not a federally qualified Health Maintenance Organization under the Public Health Service Act.

-5.1.7 Physician Incentive Plans

-- 5.1.7.1 The Contractor and its First Tier, Downstream and Related Entities must comply with all applicable requirements governing Physician incentive plans, including but not limited to such requirements appearing at 42 C.F.R.
+In addition, the Contractor must comply with all reporting and disclosure requirements of 42 USC § 1396b(m)(4)(A) if the Contractor is not a federally qualified Health Maintenance Organization under the Public Health Service Act. - 5.1.7 Physician Incentive Plans - 5.1.7.1 The Contractor and its First Tier, Downstream and Related Entities must comply with all applicable requirements governing Physician incentive plans, including but not limited to such requirements appearing at 42 C.F.R.
 Parts 417, 422, 434, 438.3(i), and 1003.
 The Contractor must submit all information required to be disclosed to CMS and the Department in the manner and format specified by CMS and the Department, which, subject to Federal approval, must be consistent with the format required by CMS for Medicare contracts. - 5.1.7.2 The Contractor shall be liable for any and all loss of federal financial participation (FFP) incurred by Illinois that results from the Contractor's or its subcontractors' failure to comply with the requirements governing Physician incentive plans at 42 C.F.R.
 Parts 417, 434 and 1003; however, the Contractor shall not be liable for any loss of FFP under this provision that exceeds the total FFP reduction attributable to Enrollees in the Contractor's Demonstration Plan, and the Contractor shall not be liable if it can demonstrate, to the satisfaction of CMS and the Department, that it has made a good faith effort to comply with the cited requirements.
+Federal financial participation is not available for any amounts paid to the Contractor if the Contractor could be excluded from participation in Medicare or Medicaid under section 1128(b)(8)(B) of the Social Security Act or for any of the reasons listed in 42 C.F.R. § 431.55(h).